CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2020-08-12-clamp-optimization.md

 clamp_bench_raw_ptr/10               456 ns          456 ns      1539512
 ```

-Somewhere between 4x and 5x faster than when we compiled with `-O0` optimizations, and about 2x as fast as our implementations with `std::vector` and a for-loop.
+Somewhere between 4x and 5x faster than when we compiled with `-O0` optimizations, and still a bit faster than our `std::vector` with for-loop implementation.

 ### Clamp with Vectors and std::transform